wafy80/whatsapp-chat-transcriber/README.md

 The cache is stored in `.transcription_cache/` directory and is automatically created when needed.

-## 🌍 Supported Languages
+## 🌍 Language Support

-100+ languages supported by Whisper AI:
+### Whisper Transcription Languages

+Whisper AI supports 100+ languages for audio transcription:

 - `en` - English
 - `es` - Spanish